apache/beam/learning/tour-of-beam/learning-content/triggers/motivating-challenge/description.md

 You are provided with a "PCollection" from the array of the taxi order price in a csv file.
 Your task is to set the `trigger` to 10 elements.
 And another `trigger` for every minute.

-Here is a small list of fields and an example record from this dataset:

 | cost | passenger_count | ... |
 |------|-----------------|-----|
 | 5.8  | 1               | ... |